 Condition requirement Means of monitoring during period under review Compliance achieved?
-15. All groundwater sampling and analysis shall be undertaken in accordance with a Sampling and Analysis Plan, which shall be submitted to the Chief Executive, Taranaki Regional Council for review and certification before the first sampling is undertaken.
+14. All groundwater samples taken for monitoring purposes shall be taken in accordance with recognised field procedures and analysed for: a) pH b) conductivity c) chloride; and d) total petroleum hydrocarbons Implementation of Groundwater Monitoring Programme and assessment of results.
+Yes 15.
+All groundwater sampling and analysis shall be undertaken in accordance with a Sampling and Analysis Plan, which shall be submitted to the Chief Executive, Taranaki Regional Council for review and certification before the first sampling is undertaken.
 Receipt of Sampling and Analysis Plan prior to first round of sampling being undertaken.
 Yes 16.
 The consent holder shall provide to the Council, during the month of July, a summary of all data collected and a report detailing compliance with consent conditions over the previous 1 July to 30 June period.
 Receipt of satisfactory report by 31 August each year.
 Yes 17.
 The consent holder shall notify the Chief Executive, Taranaki Regional Council, in writing at least five days prior to the first exercise of this consent.
 Notification received by Council.
 Yes 18.
 No injection permitted after 1 June 2027.
 Assessment of injection records and site inspection notices.
 N/A 19.
 Consent review provision.
-N/A N/A Overall assessment of consent compliance respect of this consent High Overall assessment of administrative perfo ormance in respect of this consent High
+N/A N/A res erall assessment of consent compliance a pect of this consent erall assessment of administrative perform High High